 Important.
 Make sure the eggs are at room temperature.
 Cold eggs will not reach full volume when beaten.
 So, make sure they are out of the fridge for a good 30 minutes.

 Then beat the eggs on high speed with the sugar.
 Do this until it has basically tripled in volume and you have a smooth and thick batter., this will take 3 – 5 minutes.
 Like you will see below.
 Then whisk in the vanilla.

 In a separate bowl with the egg whites.
 Whisk on high speed until foamy, about 30 seconds.
 Add a drop of white vinegar and whisk for a further minute until soft peaks form.
-Add the sugar and continue to whisk until stiff peaks form, about another minute to two minutes.
+Next, add the sugar and continue to whisk until stiff peaks form.

 Add the beaten egg whites to the batter and GENTLY fold it in until it’s just combined.
 And yes, gentle is the way forward otherwise you will deflate the batter.